Do SN 1987A data yield the three neutrino masses?: Introduction

 \subsection{Are $m^2<0,$ and $v>c$ Tachyons ``unphysical"?}

 Many theorists have regarded quantum fields giving rise to physical tachyons as being either impossible or unlikely in light of the many theoretical difficulties they create.
-However, unobservable $m^2<0$ particles seem to be OK with theorists.
+However, unobservable $m^2<0$ particles seem to be acceptable to theorists.
 Thus, for most theorists the idea that symmetry-breaking in the interaction of Higgs fields with massless gauge fields leads to the production of unobservable tachyons is not objectionable.
 The difficulties with ``physical" tachyons having an $m^2<0$ that can be observed include their energy spectrum being unbounded from below, their frame-dependent and unstable vacuum state, and their noncovariant commutation rules.
 Nevertheless, there are also theorists who are accepting of physical tachyons, and recently Paczos et al.~\citep{Paczos2024, Paczos2025} have shown that a covariant framework exists which allows for the proper quantization of tachyon fields which eliminates all such ``unphysical" issues.
-Charles Schwartz is another theorist who has successfully challenged all the reasons why tachyons are considered unphysical, and shown how tachyons can account for many cosmological observations.~\citep{Schwartz2018, Schwartz2022}.
+Charles Schwartz is another theorist who has successfully challenged many the reasons why tachyons are considered unphysical, and shown how tachyons can account for some cosmological observations.~\citep{Schwartz2018, Schwartz2022}.
+The interest here, however, is not on tachyon neutrino theory, but primarily on data which either supports or contradicts the possibility that neutrinos are tachyons.